 Pastor Heather Clawitter began her career in full-time ministry 2009, at the age of 34.
 She graduated from Clarendon High School in 1993, Hendrix College in 1997, and pursued her seminary degree years later graduating from the Perkins School of Theology in 2009.
 She married her high school sweetheart in 2010 (Dustin Clawitter), and the couple gained a son (Silas) by guardianship in 2018.
 Dustin has worked in the commercial trucking industry for over 25 years, enjoys riding his Harley, and spending time with family.
 Silas enjoys school, playing PS4 games, and hanging out with friends.
 Pastor Heather loves being a wife, mother, and pastor.
 She enjoys cooking, caring for her family, staying connected with old friends, riding the Harley with Dustin, and writing.
 Her spiritual gifts include: prayer, mercy, faith, giving, and hospitality.
 She has served churches in Bismarck, AR; Norphlet, AR; Mountain Home, AR; and Clarksville, AR.

 Melissa Tripod began her work in ministry as a sophomore at Arkansas Tech University, in 1991, at the Wesley Foundation.
 She began working with the Age to Age program, where she eventually became a Director and stayed for 20 years.
 Along with working with Age to Age, she spent time directing Circuit Riders and the A.C.T.S theatre group.
 In 2011 Melissa accepted the Youth Ministry position at Russellville First United Church, staying seven years.
 She became the Director of Ministries at Clarksville in 2019.
 Melissa has always felt a call to ministry, and helping youth and children grow in their faith are her passion.
-She is married to Jon, a physical therapist, and together they have six children and one grandchild.
+She is married to Jon, a physical therapist, and together they have six children and two grandchildren.
 She resides in Russellville, and enjoys hanging out with her family, all things food, curling up with a good book and outdoor adventures.

-Rhonda Glisson is the church administrator and grew up in Columbus, GA and moved to Clarksville in 2010.
+Rhonda Glisson is the church administrator and grew up in Columbus, Georgia and moved to Clarksville in 2010.
 She has spent 25 plus years working in church administration and loves her job and the people at Clarksville FUMC.
 She’s a beach girl at heart, but loves spending her Saturdays exploring the Ozark Mountains.
 She has two adult sons, and two grandchildren.
 She shares her home with Daisy--a rescued, 10 year old kitty cat.

 Sue Wollenberg is the Financial secretary and also the Director of the children handbell and chimes choirs.
 She graduated from Bryant University in Rhode Island in 1983 and obtained her CPA licensure in 1986.
 In 1996, she was "kidnapped" from Maine by her soon-to-be husband Eddie and brought to Clarksville, AR.
 They have been married 24 years and have two children, Emily & Jonathan.